 ‘Washington Week’ on PBS debuts new set, part of larger makeover

-Produced by Washington PBS affiliate WETA, the makeover is the largest visual change for the show in the post-Gwen Ifill era and creates a unique look for moderator Robert Costa.
+Produced by Washington PBS member station WETA, the makeover is the largest visual change for the show in the post-Gwen Ifill era and creates a unique look for moderator Robert Costa.

 The set design, from Clickspring Design with fabrication by TSA Inc., features a 3×3 video array from Primeview as its primary moderator background, with an image of the White House at dusk used during the set’s debut episode.